Godvein/8-bit-computer/8bitComputer/part6-Display/README.md

 - **Separation of Digits**: Each ROM is responsible for a single digit, simplifying programming and debugging.
 - **Stable Output**: The use of an output register ensures that the display does not flicker or show incomplete data.
 - **Scalability**: This design allows for easy expansion to support more digits by adding additional ROMs, registers, and displays.

-## Visual Representation
-Below is an example diagram of the Display Module's structure: